 3. The gNB and L2 U2N Relay UE perform relaying channel setup procedure over Uu.
 According to the configuration from gNB, the L2 U2N Relay/Remote UE establishes a PC5 Relay RLC channel for relaying of SRB1 towards the L2 U2N Remote/Relay UE over PC5.

 4. The RRCSetupComplete message is sent by the L2 U2N Remote UE to the gNB via the L2 U2N Relay UE using SRB1 relaying channel over PC5 and SRB1 relaying channel configured to the L2 U2N Relay UE over Uu.
-Then the L2 U2N Remote UE is RRC connected over Uu.
+Then the L2 U2N Remote UE is as in RRC_CONNECTED by the gNB.

-5. The L2 U2N Remote UE and gNB establish security following Uu procedure and the security messages are forwarded through the L2 U2N Relay UE.
+5. The L2 U2N Remote UE and gNB establish security following the Uu security mode command procedure and the security messages are forwarded through the L2 U2N Relay UE.

 6. The gNB sends an RRCReconfiguration message to the L2 U2N Remote UE via the L2 U2N Relay UE, to setup the SRB2/DRBs for relaying purpose.
 The L2 U2N Remote UE sends an RRCReconfigurationComplete message to the gNB via the L2 U2N Relay UE as a response.
 In addition, the gNB may configure additional Uu Relay RLC channels between the gNB and L2 U2N Relay UE, and PC5 Relay RLC channels between L2 U2N Relay UE and L2 U2N Remote UE for the relay traffic.